We love new projects!

 1. There will be a daily meeting between learner and advisor to show evidence of progress and to set goals and criteria for success.

-2. If adequate progress is not made in two more weeks, weekly meetings with parent/guardians will be set up.
+2. If adequate progress is not made in two more weeks, weekly meetings with parents/guardians will be set up.

 3. If adequate progress is still not made, the learner, parent/guardian and staff will meet to develop recommendations to improve learner progress.
 The staff may recommend the learner find another educational setting.